mrkaleArduinoLib/gbj_exponential/README.md

 ## getValue()

 #### Description
-The method calculates a new filtered value from the input value, previous stored filtered value, and stored smoothing factor in the class instance object.
+The overloaded method either calculates a new filtered value from the input value, previous stored filtered value, and stored smoothing factor in the class instance object, or returns recently filtered value.
 * Right after microcontroller power up or initiating the instance object the very first input value is considered as a previous filtered value, or starting value.
+* The method without any input parameter returns recently filtered value.

 #### Syntax
     float getValue(float value)
+    float getValue()

 #### Parameters
 * **value**: Measured value to be filtered.